josmar-crwdstffng/angular/aio/content/guide/dynamic-component-loader.md

 New ad components are added frequently by several different teams.
 This makes it impractical to use a template with a static component structure.

-Instead, you need a way to load a new component without a fixed reference to the component in the ad banner's template.
+Instead, you need a way to load a new component without a fixed reference to the component in the template of the ad banner.

-Angular comes with its own API for loading components dynamically.
+Angular comes with an associated API for loading components dynamically.

 <a id="directive"></a>